-The Company's investment in PHC Certificates and MBS are made pursuant to the provision of its Agreement of Limited Partnership that allows investment in tax-exempt securities that are not mortgage revenue bonds backed by multifamily housing projects provided that these alternative tax-exempt securities are rated investment grade in one of the four highest rating categories by at least one nationally recognized securities rating agency.
+The Company's investment in PHC Certificates and MBS are made pursuant to the provision of its Partnership Agreement that allows investment in securities that are not mortgage revenue bonds backed by multifamily housing projects provided that these alternative securities are rated investment grade in one of the four highest rating categories by at least one nationally recognized securities rating agency and provide what the Company expects and believes to be tax-exempt income.
 In the event the investment rating of any of the PHC Certificates held by a PHC TOB Trust or any of the MBS was reduced to less than investment grade, the trustee over the TOB Trust has no obligation to divest of that securitized asset.
 Accordingly, the Partnership would be required to liquidate its LIFERS in that TOB Trust or liquidate the TOB Trust entirely.
 The TOB Trusts have no obligation to purchase the LIFERS and there is no established trading market for the LIFERS.
-Likewise, if the Partnership liquidates the TOB Trust, any downgrade in the investment rating of the PHC Certificates or mortgage-backed securities will likely decrease the value of the investment.
-As a result, there can be no assurance that the Partnership will be able to divest its position in these LIFERS or terminate the TOB Trusts without incurring a material loss.
+Likewise, if the Partnership liquidates the TOB Trust, any downgrade in the investment rating of the PHC Certificates or MBS will likely decrease the value of the investment.
+As a result, the Partnership may not be able to divest its position in these LIFERS or terminate the TOB Trusts without incurring a material loss.